Nyren280/jojo-facts/README.md

 ---

-## ⭐ Star the repository if you find it useful! for webhook
+## ⭐ Star the repository if you find it useful! for webhooks